 Conquest without complete destruction of the existing order, is not a conquest.
 It’s a takeover.
 Likewise, revolution without complete destruction and replacement of the existing order, is not a revolution.
 It’s a continuation of the same existing order but with different administrators.
 This is, in fact, what has been the fundamental failures of the many so-called Anti-European Colonial African “revolutionary” movements.
 They all, without exception, took over the colonial systems – administrative structures, economic structures, and carried on with and ran the same systems that were designed to work against them and their interests.
 Put simply, they won the victory to board the colonial bus, and the wheels on the colonial bus rolled on, round and round.
 They are still rolling on!

 European colonialism and its barbarism in Africa is celebrated.

-Each time any African national flag is raised and African nationals stand to attention, in respect to that piece of rag with shiny bright colours, European colonialism and its barbarism in Africa is celebrated.
+Each time any African national flag is raised and African nationals stand to attention, in respect for that piece of rag with shiny bright colours; European colonialism and its barbarism in Africa is celebrated.